aifatelescope/datared/book/background-info.md

 For the sake of simplicity, we ignore here the effect that astrometric distortions have on photometry.
 For the curious: flatfielding links the pixel scale inhomogeneity of the detector to a systematic photometric bias, that in principle needs to be accounted for (either a posteriori or by reprojecting the images on a distortion-free pixel grid).
 ```

-## Apparent magnitudes

-The apparent brightness of a source in optical astronomy, as seen in some defined passband, is denoted by an **apparent magnitude** in that passband.
-Magnitudes are a logarithmic scale of the flux that we observe from a source.
+## Magnitudes, distance, and extinction

+The term magnitude denotes a logarithmic scale of the flux that we observe from a source, *in some specified passband*.
+Depending on how this flux is calibrated, one distinguishes between different kinds of magnitudes.
+We briefly discuss the most basic concepts in the following.

+### Instrumental magnitude

-For an instrumental flux $F$ (e.g., in ADU) obtained via photometry, one can compute an "instrumental magnitude" often defined as
+For an instrumental flux $f$ (e.g., in ADU) obtained via photometry, one can compute an "instrumental magnitude" often defined as

 $$
-m_{\mathrm{instr}} = -2.5 \log_{10}(F[ADU]).
+m_{\mathrm{instr}} = -2.5 \log_{10}(f[ADU]).
 $$

-Clearly, this $m_{\mathrm{instr}}$ is dependent on the instrument (and the telescope), but also on the exposure time, the aperture size, the atmospheric transparency, etc. In other words, the instrumental magnitude is a completely *uncalibrated* apparent magnitude, which nevertheless can be used to compare for example fluxes measured with the same observational setup.
+Clearly, this $m_{\mathrm{instr}}$ is dependent on the instrument (and the telescope), but also on the exposure time, the aperture size, the atmospheric transparency, etc. In other words, the instrumental magnitude is a completely *uncalibrated* magnitude, which nevertheless can be used to compare for example fluxes measured with the same observational setup.

+### Apparent magnitude

+The apparent brightness of a source, in some defined passband, is denoted by an **apparent magnitude** in that passband.
+Usually "magnitude" refers to this apparent magnitude, unless stated otherwise.
+The apparent magnitude is a statement about the flux that we observers (typically on Earth) recieve from a particular source.
+Obviously we don't want this apparent magnitude to depend on the telescope or the weather.
+We therefore need to introduce some kind of reference to calibrate the scale, defining what flux should correspond to a magnitude of exactly 0.
+For the interested reader: this choice of reference is called a magnitude system, and the most commonly used nowadays is the [AB magnitude system](https://en.wikipedia.org/wiki/AB_magnitude).

-More generally, for a source of flux $F$ (in any appropriate unit), the magnitude is given by
+In all generality, for a source of flux $f$ (in any appropriate unit), the (apparent) magnitude is given by

 $$
-m = -2.5 \log_{10}(F) + C,
+m = -2.5 \log_{10}(f) + c,
 $$

-where $C$ is a constant that calibrates the magnitude scale, often called zero point.
+where $c$ is a constant that calibrates the magnitude scale, often called zero point.
 The definition of this calibration can vary, and connecting your observations to a referential zero point can be a challenging task.
-In practice, this relies on the observation of standard sources whose magnitudes are known from a reference catalogue.
-Note that for many applications (such as the analysis of exoplanet transit light curves), an accurate magnitude calibration is not required, as we care only about *relative* photometry (i.e., differences in magnitudes).
+In practice, this relies on the observation of standard sources whose apparent magnitudes are known from a reference catalogue.
+Note that for many applications (such as the analysis of exoplanet transit light curves), an accurate magnitude calibration is not even required, as we care only about *relative* photometry (i.e., differences in magnitudes).

-Indeed, $C$ cancels out when forming a difference in magnitudes between two sources:
+Indeed, $c$ cancels out when forming a difference in magnitudes between two sources:

 $$
-m_1 - m_2 = -2.5 \log_{10}\left(\frac{F_1}{F_2}\right).
+m_1 - m_2 = -2.5 \log_{10}\left(\frac{f_1}{f_2}\right).
 $$

 A difference of 5 magnitudes corresponds to factor 100 in flux.
 Magnitude values do not have a unit, but often the word *magnitude* or *mag* is used as if it were a unit.